michaellangford99/glacier/ReadMe.md

 ---

 TODO: for art:
+- separate into library and demos
+  - cna quickly write demo code
+  - then integrate it into classes for reuse at leisure
+  - and then individual art projects are kept operational without being cannabilized each time I do something new
-camera pan / change target
+- camera pan / change target
+- initial renderer.cpp that can handle basic opaque plus translucent layering
+  - then add on top of that the 2D post process stuff
-camera refactor to precompute inv view proj parameter class
+- camera refactor to precompute inv view proj
+- singleton classes for basic shapes
+- parameter class
   - serialize and deserialize parameter sets
+    - gracefully save a nd load textures from file including framebuffers
   - load textures from file
   - load shaders from file
   - make parameters drive other parameters
   - link and unlink parameters
+  - provide parameters as inputs to stuff. somehow mark parameters as to whether they are an input vs an output

+- parameter class encapsulating specific draw mode settings
+- 2D draw layer and post process base class
-save effects and demo code somehow in a way that is separate from the library-ish code
+- save effects and demo code somehow in a way that is separate from the library-ish code
+- save shaders to specific folder?
+- library of shader functions somehow pulled together by a compiler add-in or something in shader.cpp

+lower:
+- matrix viewer
+- contained frame viewer
+- gizmo

+for engineering
+- compass
+- track type
+- list viewer
+- plotting
+- python tie-ins
+  - numpy?